 2) If the sync issue persists, the next thing you should try is closing and re-opening the app.
 Once is enough.
 Restarting your smartphone might also help.
 Give it a go.

-3) Another troubleshooting tip, which actually works for me for a range of issues (such as a sport activity not uploading), is to restart your Garmin smartwatch or fitness tracker.
+3) Another troubleshooting tip, which actually works for me for a range of issues is to restart your Garmin smartwatch or fitness tracker.
 For rechargeable devices without a power button, simply plug them into a USB port using the charging cable.
 This is as close to a restart as you will get with these wearables.
 Owners of Vivofit devices should skip this step entirely as their device cannot be power cycled.

-4) The final suggestion is to remove and add the Garmin device to the Connect app.
-You should only try this as a last resort.
+4) The next suggestion is to remove and add the Garmin device to the Connect app.
+Don’t worry, you won’t lose any data.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!